Venetian Painting (c.1450-1800)

 When Titian died, his fame had become legendary, not only in his native Venice, but throughout Europe.
 The old man, who for nearly three-quarters of a century had dominated the art of his time, had surely taken its secret with him to the grave.
 To his admirers it must have seemed that this was the end of the Venetian school, the unbroken cycle of development that had stretched from the bright, youthful pictures of Giovanni Bellini to the dark tragedy of a century later.
 Yet one more giant, Veronese, was to provide a final climax to Venetian sumptuousness and invent a still more elaborate pageantry.
 And an even more fiery genius, Tintoretto, was to make a new set of discoveries and open up a dynamic world that had never been adumbrated before in Venetian painting but which, none the less, become recognizably Venetian in Tintoretto's hands.

 Paolo Veronese, a native of Verona, came to Venice in his twenty-seventh year, and there practised his delectable art for the rest of his life.
 What he achieved during the busy thirty-three years in his adopted city, was something that Venice had been waiting for since the disappearance of Vittore Carpaccio (1460-1525) - a joyous expression of the colour and pageantry of Venetian life at its gayest and its most ceremonious.
 Veronese's temperament is like that of Carpaccio in that he loved the urban settings of fine architecture with pageantry in the foreground.
 Since Carpaccio's day a new style (Mannerism) had been introduced into Venetian painting, a more decorous ceremonial, a more luxurious way of life, larger gestures, richer robes, a franker sensuousness.
 But, allowing for the emerging Mannerist painting, Veronese is Carpaccio reincarnate.
 No one has ever painted grander festive scenes or more colourful mythologies.
 Like Carpaccio he was incapable of deep emotion; pathos or tragedy were distasteful to him.
 Like Carpaccio he was an exquisite colourist.
 Gold and silver, amethyst and coral, peacock blue and olive green sing in his pictures.
 On the ceilings of the Ducal Palace he provided sumptuous allegories, and in the little anteroom that leads to the Hall of the Collegio is his version of the story of the Rape of Europa - gracious, carefree, and exquisite, a prophecy of eighteenth-century make-believe, which only reveals its superficiality when compared with Titian's version of the same theme.
-Along with his enormous celebratory Wedding Feast at Cana (1562-3) in the Benedictine monastery San Giorgio Maggiore, his greatest achievement in the Ducal Palace is the huge Apotheosis of Venice on the ceiling of the Hall of the Grand Council - the most stylish and the proudest piece of large-scale rhetoric in a city devoted to rhetoric.
+Along with his enormous celebratory Wedding Feast at Cana (1562-3) in the Benedictine monastery San Giorgio Maggiore, and his Feast in the House of Levi (1573), his greatest achievement in the Ducal Palace is the huge Apotheosis of Venice on the ceiling of the Hall of the Grand Council - the most stylish and the proudest piece of large-scale rhetoric in a city devoted to rhetoric.

 The emergence of the movement known as Baroque art occurred about the beginning of the seventeenth century.
 In Tintoretto , one is getting very near to it.
 Far more than Titian he is a link between Renaissance art and the more turbulent Baroque painting.
 In him both light and colour are almost independent of structure.
 Tintoretto will boldly throw a whole group of figures into deep shadow, or allow the light to pick out and isolate a hand or knee.
 His composition no longer follows the contours, but builds itself up in masses of tone and colour.
 He breaks away from the Renaissance system of symmetry and frontality and permits himself to paint a Crucifixion from the side or to visualize a Last Supper in which the table is seen in diagonal perspective.
 He anticipates Rubens in his tumultuous rhythms and Rembrandt in his preoccupation with light.